 Ground Rules: The structure of the EC meeting is coordinated by the lead member with assistance from the Chesapeake Bay Program Office under guidance of the full Principals’ Staff Committee (PSC).
 The format, location, and content (e.g., presentations, breakout sessions, participants, speaking roles, and other participation details) of the EC meetings are to be determined well in advance of the meeting to avoid unexpected outcomes and provide an effective planning process.

 Decision Making: Decision-making at the Executive Council will be done by signatory representatives through consensus.
-If consensus cannot be reached, a supermajority vote will be utilized (7-2).
+If consensus cannot be reached, a supermajority vote will be utilized, requiring at least seven yea votes.

-Attendance at Annual Meetings: Attendance is mandatory at the annual meeting for signatory principals and headwater states or, in the event of an unforeseen conflict, then the highest possible appointee should attend in his or her place.
+Attendance at Annual Meetings: Attendance is mandatory at the annual meeting for signatory principals and headwater states .
+In the event of an unforeseen conflict, then the highest possible appointee should attend in his or her place.
 If an individual attends with the purpose of representing his or her jurisdiction, he or she is expected to speak at the press conference following the EC meeting.
 However, all signatories should try to send their highest ranking person possible.

 Frequency and Duration of Annual Meetings: The EC meets at least annually.
 The meetings are typically all-day meetings held at highly visible venues as chosen by the lead EC organization.